liferay/liferay-apps-content-targeting/README.markdown

 # Liferay Audience Targeting application

-"Audience Targeting" is a new App for Liferay 6.2 that will put the engagement experience of your portal at a whole new level.
+*Audience Targeting* is a new App for Liferay 6.2 that will put the engagement experience of your portal at a whole new level.
 This app allows you to segment your audience, target specific content to different user segments, create campaigns for them, and measure the campaigns' effectivness quickly.